zerevbrol/porfolio/index.md

 {{ "
 organizing the personal papers of Dale Chihuly, preeminent glass artist and pioneer of the studio glass movement!

-at the studio, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos of my [workspace]() and the [archive itself]()!
+at the studio, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos of my [workspace](assets/images/archive_upstairs.png), [office](assets/images/workspace.png), and the [archive itself](assets/images/archive_interior.png)!
 " | markdownify }}
 </p>
 <p></p>